josephsavage/hive-sbi-api/README.V1.md

     ]
 ~~~

-The list verb supports diferent ordering filters.
+The "list" endpoint supports diferent ordering filters.
 Ordering filters can be ascending or descending.
 To set a descending ordering filter, just add a "-" symbol at the begining of the filter key.
 To use an ordering filter, just add it as a url parameter as shown below:

 Ascending ordering: